-The Company has not revised the Articles of Association to the Company during the year ended 31 December 2017.
+The Company has revised the Articles of Association to the Company once during the year ended 31 December 2018.
+For details of the amendments, please refer to the circular issued by the Company dated 28 March 2018.

 By order of the Board